 When a member of leadership requests a demographic note, the staff of the legislative council must meet with the requesting member and the sponsor of the bill to discuss whether a demographic note can practically be completed for that bill.
 If not, the member of leadership may request a demographic note on a different bill, within the limits specified in the act.

 A demographic note is defined as a note that uses available data to outline the potential effects of a legislative measure on disparities within the state.
-Disparities means the difference in economic, employment, health, education, or public safety outcomes between the state population as a whole and subgroups of the population defined by relevant characteristics for which data is available, including race, ethnicity, sex, gender identity, sexual orientation, disability, and geography.
+Disparities means the difference in economic, employment, health, education, or public safety outcomes between the state population as a whole and subgroups of the population defined by relevant characteristics for which data are available, including race, ethnicity, sex, gender identity, sexual orientation, disability, and geography.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)